endojs/endo/packages/endo/DESIGN.md

 // "cjs" corresponds to CommonJS modules.
 // "json" corresponds to JSON. type Parser = "mjs" | "cjs" | "json";

+// ModuleParserMap is a table of internal module specifiers
+// to the parser that should be used, regardless of that module's
+// extension.
+// Node.js allows the "module" property in package.json to denote
+// a file that is an ECMAScript module, regardless of its extension.
+// This is the mechanism that allows Endo to respect that behavior. type ModuleParserMap = Object<InternalModuleSpecifier, Parser>

+// ScopeMap is a map from internal module specifier prefixes
+// like "dependency" or "@organization/dependency" to another
+// compartment.
+// Endo uses this to build a moduleMapHook that can dynamically
+// generate entries for a compartment's moduleMap into
+// Node.js packages that do not explicitly state their "exports".
+// For these modules, any specifier under that prefix corresponds
+// to a link into some internal module of the foreign compartment.
+// When Endo creates an archive, it captures all of the Modules
+// explicitly and erases the scopes entry. type ScopeMap = Object<InternalModuleSpecifier, Scope>

+// Scope describes the compartment to use for all ad-hoc
+// entries in the compartment's module map. type Scope = {
+  compartment: CompartmentName
+}

 // TODO everything hereafter...